bookloversolmaz/C-sharp-fundamental/README.md

 _Coaching this?
 Read the coach guidance [here.](https://github.com/makersacademy/slug/blob/main/materials/universe/language_intros/challenges/csharp/README.ed.md)_

 C# is a very popular language in the software world.
 It can be used to build a lot of different kind of programs, including desktop, web applications and games.
-If you've previously learned a language like Ruby or Javascript, C# is going to feel really different in a number of interesting ways! :)
+Compared to Python, C# is going to feel really different in a number of interesting ways! :)

 In this module, you'll first work through some introductory bites, each of which focuses on one thing, then you'll be challenged to bring everything